Terriao/OpenJND/README.md

 - 360-degree, light-field, or stereoscopic JND
 - Faster GPU-resident reimplementations of the transform-domain methods

 For non-trivial contributions please open an Issue first so we can align on the interface and integration.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for the full workflow.

 ---